 When lactose isn't fully absorbed, bacteria take care of it in the intestines.
 This causes increased gas and cramping.

 During small research in 2012 published in The Journal of Paediatrics, it was found that children who stopped drinking cow's milk were less susceptible to reflux (reverse reflux of hydrochloric acid from the stomach into the esophagus).
 If you like milk with high-fat content, pay attention to the following: fat causes relaxation of the sphincter muscle in the intestines, allowing access of acid to it and resulting in heartburn.

 The causes of this are the same as bloating and pain, but the situation is more complex.
 The more lactose you intake, the worse the situation is, usually.
 When you drink a little bit of milk – you experience gasses.
-When you drunk too much milk – you suffer from diarrhea.
+When you drink too much milk – you suffer from diarrhea.
 If your stomach responds even to the smallest amount of dairy products, there is an extreme lack of lactase in the body.
 Have you got a reverse effect?
 The research published in the Alimentary Pharmacology and Therapeutics has found that faulty digestion of lactose disturbs bowel motility and causes constipation.

 This symptom is frequent in dairy intolerance, but there is no explanation for this.
 Some experts think that nausea may occur due to an overgrowth of bacteria in the intestines trying to digest the lactose that has entered it.
 This suggestion is confirmed by the study in 2015, which was published in the Nutrients journal.
 Its authors found a link between bacterial population growth and lactose intolerance in patients with irritated intestines syndrome.
 They also suggested that this growth is a reason for the unpleasant symptoms of the gastrointestinal tract.